 You can also be asymptomatic, or have no symptoms, yet still be infected with this virus.

 Allergy symptoms typically appear instantaneously with exposure to a substance.
 They include:

 - Itchy, runny or blocked nose

 - Wheezing, chest tightness, shortness of breath, cough

-How are the flu and coronavirus germs spread?
+How are the flu and COVID-19 germs spread?

-How can I best prevent the flu and coronavirus?
+How can I help prevent the spread of the flu and COVID-19?